 Provides students the opportunity to develop the skills needed to train husbandry behaviors through hands-on work with animals at the teaching zoo.
 Allows students to practice training animals in protected contact settings.

 Presents advanced techniques of animal training and studio animal training.
 Includes problem solving, career issues, complex training, and animal behavior management.

 Provides hands-on experience in the training of animals.
 Requires students to develop training plans and work cooperatively with co-trainers, addressing training problems as necessary.

 Provides the student with a basic understanding of the science of veterinary medicine and veterinary care.
-Introduces common diseases and methods of diagnosis and treatment with an emphasis on husbandry procedures and disease prevention.
+Introduces the principles of safety and prevention.
+Introduces common diseases and methods of diagnosis and treatment.

 Provides students with basic veterinary care experiences.
 Introduces methods of diagnosis and treatment to assist veterinary personnel with procedures in basic veterinary care.